opengitorg/openmr-git-course/_episodes/03-history.md

 ~~~
 {: .output}

-We're going to change the title of the paper and update the author list (adding John Smith).
+We're going to change the title of the article and update the author list (adding John Smith).
 However, before we get started it's a good practice to check that we're working
 on the right branch.